 School of Computing

-Here you’ll find everything you need to know about starting your studies at the School of Computing.
 Make sure you read the ‘all students’ info first – this covers things like tasks you need to complete before the start of term, safety procedures on your course and where to go for more information or support.

 Then scroll to the section that applies to you – new student or returning student.
 We’ve also included some helpful links at the bottom to direct you to anything else you might need.

-If you’re a postgraduate researcher, find your faculty welcome and induction information to help you get started
+If you’re a postgraduate researcher, find your faculty welcome and induction information to help you get started.

 Look out for information from the School and the University, including your IT username and password.
 You can then complete your online registration and module enrolment.
 The information we send will also help you be prepared for the start of the year and make sure you understand where your induction activites will be held on campus.